apitapestry/apistry/docs/mongodb.md

 # MongoDb

 Apistry requires a MongoDB database for document storage and operations.
-Both local and cloud-hosted MongoDB instances are supported.
+Database can be Local or cloud-hosted.

-**Database Compatibility:** While Apistry is designed to work with any JSON document database that supports standard querying capabilities, the current release provides native integration exclusively with MongoDB.
+**Database Compatibility:** While Apistry is designed to work with any JSON document database that supports standard querying capabilities, the current release only supports MongoDB.

 **Connection Configuration:** For security best practices, the MongoDB connection string must be provided as an environment variable.
-Apistry supports `.env` files for local development environments.
+Apistry also supports the use of `.env` files for setting environment variables.

 **_Note:_** Be sure to provide the database name in your connection string.
-When started, database and collection will be created if they do not already exist.
+When the server is started, the database name provided here will be created if it does not already exist.

 ## Connection String
 Hosted MongoDB Example: